What Are Genomics?

 - This test looks at the activity of certain genes in the prostate tumor and assigns a personalized result, called the Genomic Prostate Score, to each case.
-This number predicts the chance that the disease will be more aggressive and spread to other parts of the body if left untreated.
-This is used after a confirmed prostate cancer diagnosis of low-risk disease and uses biopsy tissue to predict the likelihood of future growth and spread.
+The test is used after a confirmed prostate cancer diagnosis and uses biopsy tissue to predict the likelihood of future growth and spread.
 The GPS test provides useful information for when active surveillance may be an appropriate decision for low- to intermediate-risk patients, as well as risk estimates to help inform treatment decisions for higher-risk patients.

 - This test looks at a sequence of certain genes and provides a personalized genetic panel to determine aggressiveness.
 This is used after a confirmed prostate cancer diagnosis and uses biopsy tissue to predict the likelihood of future growth and spread.
 It is helpful for those considering active surveillance.

 - Prolaris Test:

 - The Prolaris test measures how fast your cancer cells are dividing to predict aggressiveness.
-This is used after a confirmed prostate cancer diagnosis of low-risk disease and can use both biopsy tissue and tissue from radical prostatectomy to predict the likelihood of metastasis, biochemical recurrence, and death from prostate cancer.
+This is used after a confirmed prostate cancer diagnosis of low-risk disease and can use both biopsy tissue and tissue from a radical prostatectomy to predict the likelihood of metastasis, biochemical recurrence, and death from prostate cancer.
 It is helpful for men deciding on a treatment option or trying to decide on additional treatment after surgery.